 - send mail under the name of another

 Appropriate Use of Equipment

 Computer equipment and software must be used as installed.
 Users are not permitted to add, delete or modify installed hardware or software.
-Downloading to a temporary storage area is possible for saving to floppy drive, USB device or burning to CD-ROM.
+Downloading to a temporary storage area is possible for saving to USB.

 Failure to use the library workstations and resources appropriately and responsibly may result in the loss of computer and internet use privileges.